cretz/fusty/docs/configuration.md

 // The port to listen on.
 Default is 9400
 // "port": 9400,

+// The HTTP basic auth username of the web server.
+Default is no auth.
+Must be present with password.
+// "username": "someuser",

+// The HTTP basic auth password of the web server.
+Default is no auth.
+Must be present with username.
+// "password": "somepass",

 // The log level.
 Default is info
 // "log_level": "info",